KernFerm/black-jack-mini-game/README.md

 2. Python 3.11.9 - [Download here](https://github.com/KernFerm/Py3.11.9installer)
 3. Python 3.12.1 - [Download here](https://github.com/KernFerm/Py3.12.1-installer-batch)

-## 👨‍💻 Contributing
-- Feel free to fork this repository and make improvements.
-Contributions are welcome! 🛠✨

 ## 📜 License

 - This project is proprietary and all rights are reserved by the author.